Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Open Problems

-Meaning is the $\ell_p$-worst-case scenario?
-In the case of $\ell_p$, as mentioned before, all the ``nice'' positions are identical.
-However, as shown in \cite{klartag2008volume}, for arbitrary $UC(2)$ norms, positions can be far apart. \item The proof of Theorem \ref{T:VarLinOpt} only holds for the $\ell_p$-MNI, and deeply relies on the $\ell_p$-geometry.
-Does one find a proof that holds for, let's say, unconditional or one-symmetric norms. \end{itemize}
+Equivalently, is the $\ell_p$ case the worst-case scenario, in the sense that the worst $UC(2)$ norm with constant $t \geq 0$ is $\ell_{t+1}$?
+For $\ell_p$, as mentioned above, all the ``nice'' positions are identical.
+However, as shown in \cite{klartag2008volume}, positions can be far apart for arbitrary $UC(2)$ norms. \item The proof of Theorem \ref{T:VarLinOpt} applies only to the $\ell_p$-MNI and relies heavily on $\ell_p$ geometry.
+Can one find a proof that applies, for example, to unconditional or one-symmetric norms? \end{itemize}